Definition

 How do botnets work?

 The term botnet is derived from the words robot and network.
-A bot, in this case, is a device infected by malicious code, which then becomes part of a network, or net, of infected machines all controlled by a single attacker or attack group.
+In this case, a bot is a device infected by malicious code, which becomes part of a network, or net, of infected machines controlled by a single attacker or attack group.

 A bot is sometimes called a zombie, and a botnet is sometimes referred to as a zombie army.
 Conversely, those controlling the botnet are sometimes referred to as bot herders.

-On its own, that fraction of bandwidth taken from an individual device won't offer much to the cybercriminals running the ad fraud campaign.
-However, a botnet that combines millions of botnet devices will be able to generate a massive amount of fake traffic for ad fraud.
+That fraction of bandwidth from an individual device won't offer much to the cybercriminals running the ad fraud campaign.
+However, a botnet that combines millions of botnet devices can generate massive amounts of fake traffic for ad fraud.

 The architecture of a botnet